-The Audio-Technica ATH-M50X has plenty of features that will appeal to DJs.
+The Audio-Technica ATH-M50X has plenty of features that will appeal to DJs as some of the best EDM headphones.
 But, beyond the DJ space, there is still a lot to like about this set of cans.

 Audio-Technica offers an excellent range of headphones and the ATH-M50X is no different.
 Let’s check it out in more detail.

 More than anything a good pair of DJ headphones need to deliver in this category.
 Loud environments and the need for accurate tracking are critical to effective mixing.
 This is one area that the ATH-M50X excels in.

 The real highlight is the tight and punchy bass response.
 If you mix electronic music you’ll appreciate the crisp and defined kicks.
 But it isn’t all about the kicks.
 The bass is warm and pleasant without impacting on clarity.

 The ATH-M50x offers excellent sound quality and great features.